gotoryu/dba-pr3/README.md

-# JADE Multi-Agent Christmas Rescue
+# Communication in a Multi-Agent System in JADE

+>This project implements a **FIPA-compliant communication protocol** and coordination between four distinct agent types.

+![Java](https://img.shields.io/badge/Java-21-orange) ![JADE](https://img.shields.io/badge/Framework-JADE-blue)
+## Overview

->This project implements a JADE-based multi-agent system comprising the following autonomous agents: coordinator, intermediary, authority and information provider.
-The coordinator identifies and navigates to distributed targets on a map by communicating with the authority and informant via a defined protocol.
+This project implements a **JADE-based multi-agent system** comprising the following autonomous agents: coordinator, intermediary, authority and informant.
+The coordinator identifies and navigates to distributed targets on a map by communicating with the authority and informant via a **FIPA-compliant communication protocol**.
 The intermediary enables data exchange between the coordinator and authority, which cannot understand each other immediately.
 The informant ensures that the positions of the targets are obtained through token-based authorization.

-![Java](https://img.shields.io/badge/Java-21-orange) ![JADE](https://img.shields.io/badge/Framework-JADE-blue)
-## Overview
+Developed as part of the *Desarrollo Basado en Agentes* course at the *Universidad de Granada*.

-This project extends the autonomous navigation system developed in assignment 2 into a sophisticated Multi-Agent System (MAS) using JADE.
+The project extends the autonomous navigation system developed in assignment 2 into a sophisticated Multi-Agent System (MAS) using JADE.
 For more information on assignment 2 see: https://github.com/gotoryu/dba-pr2.

-While the previous homework focused on pathfinding algorithms (A* with limited vision), this assignment implements **FIPA-compliant communication protocols** and coordination between four distinct agent types to solve a complex, distributed task.

 ## The Scenario
 The `Scout` agent is tasked with rescuing reindeer spread across an unknown map.
 However, the Scout does not know their locations and cannot communicate directly with the mission lead, `Santa`, due to a language barrier.
 Ultimately, the task was, to implement a communication protocol involving authentication, translation, and information retrieval.